 An international operation - involving both supers and international law enforcement - to destroy Churn is soon successful.

 Jenny Toulon's first appearance in the masks stories.

-January, 2006 Sung, the Master of Men, released from hibernation by agents of
+January, 2006 Sung, the Master of Men, is released from hibernation by agents of the Thurlin administration.

 Fall, 2006 Jenny's first semester at the Pine Island Academy (as Energia).